What Is the Best Diversification Method for Stock Investing?

 - Define the 3 or 4 main new industries that are going to lead the market in the next few years.

 - Define the big blue chips that are moving slowly toward reinvention under the new industries.
-Most investors are already holding blue chip stocks long-term.
+Most investors are already holding blue-chip stocks long-term.
 Study your holdings and determine which to eliminate based upon new technology.
-Old technology will not move as well as the new.
+Old technology will not move as well as the new technology.

 - Define the major sector groups in each new industry.